rubenbackx-uu/AFP-Project/README.md

 For Fedroa you can for example follow the steps described [here](https://docs.fedoraproject.org/en-US/quick-docs/installing-mysql-mariadb/#_install_from_fedora_main_repo).

-Before you run the server create a database named `afp`, and a user `afp` with password `pass` who is able to read and write on this database.
+Before you run the server, create a database named `afp` and a user `afp` with password `pass` who is able to read and write on this database.

 After making sure that the datbase is setup and reachable, you can start a development enviroment by opening two terminals, one for the frontend and one for the backend.
 Then run: